 GATHERING THE GREAT GUYS

-Over the years, Paul would often run into old friends and say things like, “I ran into Timmy, what a great guy.
+Over the years, Paul would often run into old friends and say things to Nicole like, “I ran into Timmy, what a great guy.
 I just saw Mike, what a great guy.”
-Nicole finally suggested that Paul get all of the “Great Guys” together for a benefit dinner to reconnect with his longtime friends, thank them for their support, and help other families less fortunate.This is where the concept of the “Great Guys Dinner” was born.
-The first Great Guys Dinner took place in 2001, gathered 100 guys and raised $13,000 that was donated to various cancer charities.
+Nicole finally told Paul to get all of the “Great Guys” together for a benefit dinner to reconnect with his longtime friends, thank them for their support, and help other families less fortunate.This is where the concept of the “Great Guys Dinner” was born.
+The first Great Guys Dinner took place in 2001, gathered 100 guys and raised $13,000 that was donated to the American Cancer Society.

 SEEING THE UNMET NEED

 Through his family’s long personal journey in and out of the hospital over a span of six years, Paul continued to see an unmet need in the community—people need financial help and emotional support while they are undergoing cancer treatment.
-That is when Paul and his co-founder Tim Sherry decided to form their own charity to address this crucial need.
+That is when Paul and his co-founder Tim Sherry decided to begin what is now known as Bringing Hope Home to address this crucial need.

 Great Guys Group officially incorporated in 2008 with the sole mission of paying critical household bills for local families with cancer.
 Cancer is stressful enough, let alone having to worry about how all the bills are going to get paid.
 In May of 2012, Great Guys Group changed its name to Bringing Hope Home to better reflect the work it does in the community.
 Bringing Hope Home is what we do.
 It is who we are, and hope is what we bring to our families.